contrailcirrus/flights-pipeline/spire-ingest-resample-worker/README.md

 This service generates and writes to pubsub:
 1) `SPIRE_WAYPOINTS_BIGQUERY_TOPIC_ID`: the 1Min resampled waypoints (to be injected into the BigQuery resampled Spire table)
-2) `TRAJECTORY_CHUNK_TOPIC_ID`: flight segments for the flight instance, to be consumed by the realtime trajectory-worker

 Additionally, this service will echo the raw Spire data received from the `api-scraper`